 Ivanhoe

-Ivanhoe: A Romance by Walter Scott is a historical novel published in three volumes, in 1819, as one of the Waverley novels.
-Set in England in the Middle Ages, it marked a shift away from Scott's prior practice of setting stories in Scotland and in the more recent past.
+Ivanhoe: A Romance ( EYE-vən-hoh) by Walter Scott is a historical novel published in three volumes, in December 1819, as one of the Waverley novels.
+It marked a shift away from Scott's prior practice of setting stories in Scotland and in the more recent past.
 It became one of Scott's best-known and most influential novels.
-Set in 12th-century England, with colourful descriptions of a tournament, outlaws, a witch trial, and divisions between Jews and Christians, Normans and Saxons, the novel was credited by many, including Thomas Carlyle and John Ruskin, with inspiring increased interest in chivalric romance and medievalism.
+Set in England in the Middle Ages, with colourful descriptions of a tournament, outlaws, a witch trial, and divisions between Jews and Christians, Normans and Saxons, the novel was credited by many, including Thomas Carlyle and John Ruskin, with inspiring increased interest in chivalric romance and medievalism.
 As John Henry Newman put it, Scott "had first turned men's minds in the direction of the Middle Ages".
 It was also credited with influencing contemporary popular perceptions of historical figures such as King Richard the Lionheart, Prince John, and Robin Hood.
 Source: Wikipedia (en)

 Editions